-Strategic bushfire management planning brings together land and fire managers, communities and stakeholders within each Victorian region, to develop a common understanding of bushfire risk across the landscape and determine appropriate management strategies and actions to reduce that risk.
+Strategic bushfire management planning is an important action we undertake to reduce bushfire risk.
+The process of developing a plan brings together land and fire managers, communities and other key stakeholders to develop a common understanding of bushfire risk across the landscape and determine appropriate management actions to reduce that risk.

-For more information on the strategic bushfire management planning process, head to the Safer Together website.
+For more information head to the Safer Together website.

-- This information will feed into our proposed final strategies, which will be open for feedback from 20 May to 3 June 2019.
+- This information will feed into our final strategies which will be made available in October 2019.

-A consultation report will be prepared by each region following each phase of engagement, and will be made available on their page.
+A consultation report will be made available for each region, following each phase of engagement.